Aaron-212/InterNumeric/README.md

 - `cv02`: Flat Three
 - `cv03`: Open Four
 - `cv04`: Straight Six and Nine
+- `cv05`: Square Zero
 - `tnum`: Tabular Numbers
 - `pnum`: Propotional Numbers (Default)
 - `case`: Case-sensitive Form

+## Avaliable Glyphs

 ## Roadmap

-- Include some capital letter so that we can use A.M. and P.M.?
+- Include some capital letters so that we can use A.M. and P.M.?
 Maybe?
 - A Width axis?
 That might be way too much work.

 ## Issues